 Paying readers – who are the arbiter of your success in this game – have no such biases, and will give you the straight truth.
 Sometimes that’s brutal; sometimes it’s unhelpful; sometimes, however, it’s gold.
 If you feel like downing a bottle of bourbon after browsing Amazon, however, then don’t read the reviews.
 Personally, I would work on building a thicker skin, because criticism is inescapable in this business.
 But that decision is up to you.

 I want to be clear: There aren’t many good reasons to acquire reviews besides the three outlined above.
 A la Facebook likes, Amazon reviews quickly become a vanity metric.
 After you get past 50 for a given title, there are diminishing returns.
 That being said, is having 250 or 500 reviews better than 50?
-Of course – but when a book has hundreds of reviews, it’s almost always a byproduct of it selling well.
-Spending hundreds of hours or thousands of dollars to get this many reviews is a poor use of resources.
+Of course – but remember, when a book has hundreds of reviews, it’s almost always a byproduct of it selling well.
+Spending hundreds of hours or thousands of dollars accumulating this many reviews is a poor use of resources.

 - Criticisms tend to repeat themselves at this point.
 You’re generally not learning new things about your craft from review #156 that you didn’t learn at #45.